AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 - **Enhancement to Gateway Syslog Download** allows you to a gateway syslog directly from the Gateway page.
 To download, go to Gateway page, select the gateway, click Diag and select Download Syslog.
 - **Enhancement to Transit FireNet on Azure** now support Insane Mode.
+- **Bug fix** Aviatrix Transit Gateway update learned routes incorrectly in certain cases.
+- **Route Update Convergence Enhancement** to improve route propagation and convergence time when routes are changed to the Transit network.

 R5.4.1204 (5/8/2020)